Police dismiss tip Smollett, 2 brothers together in elevator | New Country 923

-CHICAGO (AP) — Chicago police investigated but dismissed a tip that on the night “Empire” actor Jussie Smollett reported being attacked by two masked men he was in an elevator of his apartment building with two brothers later arrested and released from custody in the probe, a department spokesman said Tuesday.
+CHICAGO (AP) — Chicago police have dismissed a tip that on the night “Empire” actor Jussie Smollett reported being attacked by two masked men, he was in an elevator of his apartment building with two brothers later arrested and released from custody in the probe.

-Police spokesman Anthony Guglielmi said a person who lives in the building or was visiting someone there reported seeing the three together the night in question last month.
-However, he said video evidence allowed investigators to determine the report wasn’t credible.
+Police spokesman Anthony Guglielmi said Tuesday that a person in the building reported seeing the three together the night in question last month.
+However, he said video evidence showed the report wasn’t credible.

-Guglielmi said the two brothers did meet with prosecutors and police Tuesday in a Chicago courthouse.
+Guglielmi said the two brothers met with investigators Tuesday.
 There was no immediate information about what they discussed.

 Smollett’s lawyers have said the actor was angered and “victimized” by reports he may have played a role in staging the attack.

-“Nothing is further from the truth and anyone claiming otherwise is lying,” the statement from attorneys Todd Pugh and Victor P. Henderson said in a statement late Saturday.
+“Nothing is further from the truth and anyone claiming otherwise is lying,” attorneys Todd Pugh and Victor P. Henderson said in a statement late Saturday.

 Anne Kavanagh, a spokeswoman for Smollett’s lawyers, said they would “keep an active dialogue with Chicago police on his behalf.”
 Kavanagh didn’t immediately respond to a request for comment Tuesday.